We: Royal we

 The royal we, or majestic plural (pluralis majestatis), is sometimes used by a person of high office, such as a monarch, earl, or pope.
 It has singular semantics.

 Editorial we

 The editorial we is a similar phenomenon, in which an editorial columnist in a newspaper or a similar commentator in another medium refers to themselves as we when giving their opinion.
-Here, the writer casts themselves in the role of spokesperson: either for the media institution who employs them, or on behalf of the party or body of citizens who agree with the commentary.
-The reference is not explicit, but is generally consistent with first-person plural.
+Here, the writer casts themselves as spokesperson: either for the media institution who employs them or on behalf of the party or body of citizens who agree with the commentary.
+The reference is not explicit but is generally consistent with a first-person plural.

 Author's we

-The author's we, or pluralis modestiae, is a practice referring to a generic third person as we (instead of one or the informal you):
+The author's we, or pluralism modesties, is a practice referring to a generic third person as we (instead of one or the informal you):